-Newham Unity Group Using poetry as a way of expressing yourself (e.
-To include writing the poetry, having an event to communicate and celebrate, visit schools, etc. Should there be an age barrier?
-Need resources, such as computers and phones g. culture) Mobile (homemade wards Create a relaxed at Perhaps hold it at v Could help PP recru Hold once a week a Need to teach other Luton and Central Bedfordshire Mobile (homemade) cake and coffee mornings on the wards Create a relaxed atmosphere Perhaps hold it at visiting times to include carers Could help PP recruitment Hold once a week and rotate around the wards Need to teach others to do the baking otherwise a big demand on the capacity of one person The Lighthouse in Central Bedfordshire This is something that works already - how can existing service?
+Newham Unity Group Using poetry as a way of expressing yourself (e.g. culture) To include writing the poetry, having an event to communicate and celebrate, visit schools, etc. Should there be an age barrier?
+Need resources, such as computers and phones Luton and Central Bedfordshire Mobile (homemade) cake and coffee mornings on the wards Create a relaxed atmosphere Perhaps hold it at visiting times to include carers Could help PP recruitment Hold once a week and rotate around the wards Need to teach others to do the baking otherwise a big demand on the capacity of one person The Lighthouse in Central Bedfordshire This is something that works already - how can we expand existing service?
 ELFT Loneliness Line24 hour freephone promoted and staffedIs this possible?
-Tower Hamlets social group Facilitated by peer support workers Allows participants to engage as much as they we traffic light badge system to show how social you (from 'red' to 'green') Aim to build confidence and provide information introduction to the outside world for those who at Need to find a free venue - possibly the Recover Challenge of ensuring sustainability - as it can be Facilitation training is available for service users mean that peer support workers are not needed.
-Remember - 'this is not a support group' Social groups require fewer rules but 15 people indeal number of participants Forensics 'Being socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Bringing service users together who are feeling socially active' Rolling programme of activities - games, reading, cool session, dancing and dominoes with monthly review to check popularity Once a week in a venue outside and not near the hosp or vide refreshments Choose different group leader each week Draw on successful experience of the Bridge Club Next steps • Each Working Together formalise their projects Group to • Think about me - both satisfact and how to mak difference ion on staff
+Tower Hamlets social group Facilitated by peer support workers Allows participants to engage as much as they want - with traffic light badge system to show how social you are feeling (from 'red' to 'green') Aim to build confidence and provide information - as an introduction to the outside world for those who are isolated Need to find a free venue - possibly the Recovery College Challenge of ensuring sustainability - as it can be hard work Facilitation training is available for service users (which may mean that peer support workers are not needed) Remember - 'this is not a support group' Social groups require fewer rules but 15 people feels like the ideal number of participants Forensics 'Being socially active' Bringing service users together who are feeling socially isolated after discharge Rolling programme of activities - games, reading, cooking session, dancing and dominoes with monthly review to check popularity Once a week in a venue outside and not near the hospital Hopefully it's free but look for donations and have a kitty to provide refreshments Choose different group leader each week Draw on successful experience of the Bridge Club Next steps • Each Working Together Group to formalise their projects Think about measures both satisfaction and how to make a difference Further reflections on staff conversations about loneliness